ariomoklo/malasCI/README.md

 ![malasCI](https://raw.github.com/maalas/media/master/logo/malasCI/banner.png)

+---

+> ⚠ ALERT!.
+PLEASE NOTE THAT THIS PROJECTS IS ON HALT AND NOT READY TO USE ⚠

+> I plan to move this project to new repository and group it together with my other PHP Library that I created through my journey as a Fullstack Web Developer.
+I plan to move this project here 👉 [Maalas](https://github.com/maalas).

+---

 malasCI adalah sebuah paket library yang saya buat karena pedihnya lingkungan pekerjaan sebagai web developer akibat dari atasan atasan yang selalu menghardik kerja cepat 😢.
 Jadi saya berinisiatif untuk membuat framework CI menjadi lebih powerfull.
 Dan sekarang saya menjadi lebih sengsara akibat semakin cepat pekerjaan saya semakin banyak dikasih proyek. 😅.

 malasCI is a packed library that I made to make my life easier as web developer.
 It's based on CodeIgniter that we ❤️ so much.
 For full detailed information about the Library I add please refer to Library list section bellow.
 Happy Code 😄.